Getting Started with Conduit

 3. Click Create account.

-Conduit sends a branded confirmation email with a direct verification link (and a plain-text fallback).
-Open the link in that email before signing in for the first time.
+Conduit sends a confirmation email with a verification link and a plain-text fallback.
+Open that link before you sign in for the first time.

 Sign up with Google or GitHub

-You can also click Sign up with Google or Sign up with GitHub instead.
-This creates an account automatically using your provider-verified email address.
-No password or email confirmation is required.
+You can also click Sign up with Google or Sign up with GitHub.
+Conduit then creates the account from the verified email address of your provider.
+No password and no email confirmation are necessary.

 2. Sign in